 Southwest Flossmoor is the newest commercial area in Flossmoor at the corner of Vollmer Road and Crawford Avenue.
 It is anchored by a Meijer Superstore that opened in 2016.
 Joining Meijer are Buona Beef, Jersey Mike's, Starbucks, Captain Hooks and an AT&T store.
 The development was a former TIF district.
 The Village of Flossmoor made infrastructure improvements to the area to facilitate future development.
 Two outlots remain undeveloped near Meijer.
 The Village of Flossmoor also owns 26 aces of land and is seeking a development proposal for the property.
 Learn more on this information sheet.

 Flossmoor Commons is located along Vollmer Road on the border with Olympia Fields.
 More than 30,000 vehicles pass by Flossmoor Commons each day.
-Flossmoor Commons is home to Kingsberry Waffle House, Kluger Furs, Lou Malnati's, Siam Thai and independent grocer Sunrise Health Foods.
-A number of retail occupancies are available in Flossmoor Commons.
+Flossmoor Commons is home to Kingsberry Waffle House, Kluger Furs, Lou Malnati's, Siam Thai, First Merchants Bank and independent grocer Sunrise Health Foods.
+A number of retail occupancies - including a recently vacated restaurant space - are available in Flossmoor Commons.
 For more information, contact Matt Tarshis at Frontline Real Estate Partners at 847-780-8063.